 Commutative Property of Addition and Multiplication

-When 2 numbers are added or multiplied, the equality remains true even if the order of the numbers is changed.
+When two numbers are added or multiplied, the result is the same, even if the order of the numbers being added or multiplied is changed.

 The student who makes this generalization understands the commutative property.
-This understanding helps them simplify algebraic expressions and solve equations because they can relate to prior knowledge.
+This understanding helps them simplify algebraic expressions and solve equations.
 However, a student who does not understand the commutative property will perform addition or multiplication instead of comparing the terms on either side of the equal sign.

 ADDITION MULTIPLICATION